-Otis Certified Fire Extinguisher Inspection and Servicing
+Otis Certified Fire Extinguisher Inspection and Servicing in Vancouver

 There are different types of fire classes (Class A, B, C, D, K).
-Fire types depend on a combustible element that involves a fire.
+Fire types depend on a combustible element that involves fire.
 Different types of fire require a different type of extinguishing agent.
 Otis Fire Protection inspectors will assure that you have the adequate type of fire extinguisher.
 We will inspect, service and supply all types of portable fire extinguishers including:

 - Dry Chemical – Class A, B, C (the most common fire extinguisher).